karatelabs/karate/README.md

 A set of real-life examples can be found here: [Karate Demos](karate-demo)

 ## Comparison with REST-assured
-For teams familiar with or currently using [REST-assured](http://rest-assured.io), this detailed comparison can help you evaluate Karate: [Karate vs REST-assured](http://tinyurl.com/karatera)
+For teams familiar with or currently using [REST-assured](http://rest-assured.io), this detailed comparison of [Karate vs REST-assured](http://tinyurl.com/karatera) - can help you evaluate Karate.

 ## References
 * [REST API Testing with Karate](http://www.baeldung.com/karate-rest-api-testing) - tutorial by [Baeldung](http://www.baeldung.com/author/baeldung/)